As leadership expert Ken Blanchard puts it:

 4. Collaborative Goal-Setting

 Performance management is shifting from top-down evaluations to collaborative conversations.
-Employees, managers, and teams will set objectives together, share feedback, and co-create action plans.
-This approach builds ownership, accountability, and stronger engagement.
+Employees, managers, and teams set objectives together, share feedback, and co-create action plans.
+This approach builds ownership and accountability.
+When employees help shape their goals, they commit more fully to achieving them.

 5. Greater Focus on Soft Skills

-Technical skills are essential, but the workplace of the future depends just as much on communication, collaboration, adaptability, and empathy.
-Performance management will increasingly measure and nurture these capabilities, ensuring leaders and employees alike have the soft skills that sustain culture and performance.
+Technical skills remain essential, but future workplaces depend equally on communication, collaboration, adaptability, and empathy.
+Performance management will increasingly measure and nurture these capabilities.
+Organizations need leaders and employees with soft skills that sustain culture and performance alongside technical expertise

 Looking Ahead